GoogleCloudPlatform/ai-platform-samples/training/templates/sklearn/template/README.md

 ## Using the template

 ### Step 0.
 Prerequisites
-Before you follow the instructions below to adapt the tempate to your machine learning job, you need a Google cloud project if you don't have one.
+Before you follow the instructions below to adapt the template to your machine learning job, you need a Google cloud project if you don't have one.
 You can find detailed instructions [here](https://cloud.google.com/dataproc/docs/guides/setup-project).